Tour 13: Island of Crete Hiking and Cultural Tour

 Highlights – Muerren: The Jungfrau massif (Eiger, Mönch, Jungfrau); Lauterbrunnen Valley, including remote Obersteinberg hamlet; Staubbach, Trümmelbach, and Höldribach falls; mountain pass of Klein Scheidegg; Jungfraujoch (aka the Top of Europe railway station) are a few of the amazing sights around the village of Muerren.
 The view from the Hotel Eiger in Muerren has to be seen to be believed.

 Highlights – Sils Maria: Sils Maria a small village as charming as one can be is just 20 minutes from glitzy St. Moritz.
 St. Moritz is well know for good reason it is in the center of some of the best hiking and outdoor activities in Switzerland as is Sils Maria but without the glitz just unmatched charm.
 The Upper Engadine is certainly one of the most impressive landscapes in Switzerland.
-Sils Maria The gate to the romantic Fex Valley is idyllically embedded between Lake Sils and Lake Silvaplana.
+Sils Maria the gate to the romantic Fex Valley is idyllically embedded between Lake Sils and Lake Silvaplana.
 With only 750 inhabitants, Sils presents itself in an introspective, familiar and inviting manner.
 Besides the tremendous natural experience, the cultural offerings are also exquisite.

 Our Accessible Swiss Hiking Tours: